MicrosoftDocs/VBA-Docs/api/Outlook.PropertyAccessor.LocalTimeToUTC.md

 ## Remarks

-For more information on type conversion when using the  **PropertyAccessor** object, see[Best Practices for Getting and Setting Properties](../outlook/How-to/Navigation/best-practices-for-getting-and-setting-properties.md).
+For more information on type conversion when using the  **PropertyAccessor** object, see [Best Practices for Getting and Setting Properties](../outlook/How-to/Navigation/best-practices-for-getting-and-setting-properties.md).

 ## See also